Singapore Company Deregistration Key Points You Shouldn't Miss

 CVL is initiated when a company is insolvent, and creditors take the lead in overseeing the liquidation process.

-According to data released by the Accounting and Corporate Regulatory Authority ACRA in 2025, approximately 18,000 companies completed the deregistration process that year, with over 60% opting for MVL.
+According to data released by the Accounting and Corporate Regulatory ACRA in 2025, approximately 18,000 companies completed the deregistration process that year, with over 60% opting for MVL.
 This indicates that most companies choose to exit the market in an orderly manner, reflecting entrepreneurs’ recognition of the importance of compliant exit mechanisms.

 2. Following Legal Procedures From Resolution to Registration of Deregistration